Overview

 Careers

 There are career prospects for counsellors and psychotherapists within the Statutory, Education, Voluntary and Private sectors.
-Due to the programme's specialism, you will find specialist psychotherapeutic practice with individuals and couples.
+Due to the programme’s integrative approach, you will be qualified in a wide range of psychotherapeutic practice approaches with individuals.

-Alternatively, researchers in qualitative, quantitative and mixed methods research projects are always in demand.
+Alternatively, researchers in qualitative, quantitative and mixed methods research projects are always in demand, and in this course you will complete modules in research methods as well as complete your own original research and corresponding thesis.

 "DCU graduates are highly sought after by employers.
 Our Graduates work in environments ranging from large multinationals to SMEs, family businesses and start-ups across every sector.